Tsunamins/FauxtelHotels/fauxtel-frontend/README.md

 Front end only
-use npm i
+use npx vite
 npm start
-ran on port 3000
+ran on port 5173